 End Sub

-After creating DOCX from the template in Power Automate, make sure to save the result with .docm
+After generating a DOCX from the template in Power Automate, make sure you save it with the .docm

 Note

-You may need to unblock the macros in the docx file settings after downloading.
-Please read more here.
+You may need to unblock the macros in the DOCX file settings after downloading.
+See this article for more information.